Food and Beverage Choices Policy

 Those who participate voluntarily will be recognized on this page.

 Look for healthy choices on campus - Support businesses that offer healthy options.
+Look for the Eat Well Berkeley sign and check mark.

 Vendors - Visit our Eat Well Berkeley Restaurants and Retail page to find out how you can become an Eat Well Berkeley partner.
 This process may involve adding a few healthy choices, adjusting your beverage product mix, and/or using simple strategies to promote the healthier choice.
 Our nutrition staff is here to help.